hsalvesen/Oceans2700/README.md

 ## Functions:
 Some notable functions are:
 - radio_interfere(): this is the function that calls the entire project. it contains the main overview of the Magnetometer and the ADC modules.
-- mag_config(): this functions sets the correct registers for reading and writing data and sets the magnetometer to continuously read in data.
+- mag_config(): this function sets the correct registers for reading and writing data and sets the magnetometer to continuously read in data.
 - read_x_data(), read_y_data(), read_z_data(): these functions read the raw magnetometer data from the LSM303AGR magnetometer inside the STM32F3.
-- calculate_degrees(): uses the x and y axis data from the magnetometer to calulate the angle using an arctan function.
-Due to the four quadrants (All Stations To Central), we have to adjust the data accordingly by adding 180 to data in quadrants 1 and 2 and adding 360 to the thrid quadrants data.
+- calculate_degrees(): uses the x and y axis data from the magnetometer to calculate the angle using an arctan function.
+Due to the four quadrants (All Stations To Central), we have to adjust the data accordingly by adding 180 to data in quadrants 1 and 2 and adding 360 to the third quadrants data.
-- calculate_average(): takes the most recent 10 data degree entries and averages them. it accounts for more incoming data using a shuffle function that means only the most recent data is used.
+- calculate_average(): takes the most recent 10 data degree entries and averages them. it accounts for more incoming data using a shuffle function which means only the most recent data is used.
 - check_solution(): compares the angle the magnetometer is looking at to the randomised solution, if correct, breaks the magnetometer loop and moves to the next internal module.
-- poll_ADC(): this function will consistantly check and re-intialise the LDRs to ensure they're ready to receive a change.
+- poll_ADC(): this function will consistently check and re-initialise the LDRs to ensure they're ready to receive a change.
 - check_match(): this function will cycle through the array of LDRs and the solution array and compare the values.
 In the solution array, only 1 value is 1 while all else is 0.
-The LDR array will contain the current LDR data, meaning that if the the current LDR being looked at has a value of 1 in the array and the value in the solution is also equal to 1 at that index, the loop will break and the challenge is completed.
-Otherwise it will continue cycling until a correct answer is inputted.
+The LDR array will contain the current LDR data, meaning that if the current LDR being looked at has a value of 1 in the array and the value in the solution is also equal to 1 at that index, the loop will break and the challenge is completed.
+Otherwise, it will continue cycling until a correct answer is inputted.

 ___
 ##Pin Out